bl4de/research/hidden_directories_leaks/README.md

 ### BFAC by @mazen160

 BFAC (Backup File Artifacts Checker): An automated tool that checks for backup artifacts that may disclose the web-application's source code.

-An absolute amazing tool to discover backup files created and maintained by Mazin Ahmed (https://github.com/mazen160)
+An absolute amazing tool to discover backup files created and maintained by Mazin Ahmed.

 https://github.com/mazen160/bfac